-With Data Management Software, you can have an overview of the tunnel section being monitored, along with the position of installed sensors, etc. Hovering over the location will give you the details like last recorded sensor reading, sensor identification tag, and the values of the programmed alert levels pop up in a box.
+With Data Management Software, you can have an overview of the tunnel section being monitored, along with the position of installed sensors, etc. Hovering over the location will give you details like the last recorded sensor reading, sensor identification tag, and the values of the programmed alert levels pop up in a box.
 To identify any sensor that may have exceeded the alert level, you will spot a red dot on that location.

 Site Administration can set two alarm limits, generally known as “alert level” and “evacuate level”.
-The DMS can be programmed to send SMS alert messages or email whenever a sensor level crosses the set mark.
+The DMS can be programmed to send SMS alert messages or emails whenever a sensor level crosses the set mark.

 It is also possible to integrate live Tunnel Boring Machine (TBM) data with the monitoring data on the data management software.
 Lastly, you can also work on generating automatic or manual reports which are covered by the data management software.

 During underground construction, multiple factors like load, aging, etc. may alter the shape or dimension of the tunnel or any structure that is placed in the zone of influence.
 The real-time 3D deformation monitoring system allows for tracking any change or alteration taking place.

 Encardio Rite's deformation monitoring system is equipped with high-accuracy automated total stations (ATS) that are capable of auto-target recognition without any need for human interference.

 The Automated Total Stations are each provided with a control box which includes a computer running special software.
 The control box looks after the total station while managing the frequency of measurements, application of the filters of acceptance or repetition, addition or subtraction of monitoring benchmarks, the atmospheric corrections in distance measurements, the calculation, and repositioning of the total station, etc.